marcin-jozwikowski/easy-admin-pretty-urls/README.md

     resource: 'src/Controller'
     type: 'pretty_routes'
    ```
    The `resource` is a directory path relative to your projects root directory.
 Type must always equal to `pretty_routes`.
+See _Fine-tuning_ / _Define routes manually_ section to learn how this step can be ommitted.

 ## Configuration